 CentOS is often used by system administrators who want to manage web hosting services with a control panel.
 Ubuntu does not support cPanel, whereas CentOS offers compatibility with cPanel, Webmin, DirectAdmin, and other management panels.

-It’s been mostly implemented in high-end corporate IT applications.
-Additionally, medium and larger-sized businesses opt for this operating system instead of other Linux distributions as it is a mature, stable platform with good documentation.
+It’s been primarily implemented in high-end corporate IT applications.
+Additionally, medium and larger-sized businesses prefer this operating system over other Linux distributions because it offers a mature, stable platform with comprehensive documentation.

 CentOS releases updates much slower than other Linux variants.
 If you have a strong business need for stability or your environment is not tolerant of change, this can be more helpful than a faster release schedule.

 CentOS is not as popular for gaming as Ubuntu.
 If you’ve used CentOS for your server, try the Fedora-based distribution for gaming.
-It’s called Fedora Games Spin, and it’s the preferred Linux distribution for gaming servers for CentOS/RedHat/Fedora Linux users.
+Fedora Games Spin is the preferred Linux distribution for gaming servers among CentOS/RedHat/Fedora Linux users.

 Ubuntu

 Ubuntu is most commonly used by less experienced system admins, users who appreciate a GUI or run smaller private servers.
-Although it doesn’t support cPanel, it has alternatives such as VestCP and Webmin to simplify web hosting management.
+Although it doesn’t support cPanel, it offers alternatives like VestCP and Webmin to simplify web hosting management.

-Also, the cloud market is dominated by Ubuntu as it greatly supports cloud deployment and container virtualization.
+Additionally, the cloud market is dominated by Ubuntu, which greatly supports cloud deployment and container virtualization.
 Canonical Kubernetes is built on Ubuntu, the reference platform on all major public clouds.
 June 2019, Canonical announced full enterprise support for Kubernetes 1.15 kubeadm deployments, its Charmed Kubernetes, and MicroK8s; the popular single-node deployment of Kubernetes.

-Most of the best gaming distros are Debian/Ubuntu-based, so it is a popular choice for game servers.
+Most of the best gaming distros are Debian/Ubuntu-based, making them a popular choice for game servers.

 PhoenixNAP's Bare Metal Cloud platform supports automated deployments of both Ubuntu and CentOS.
 Ubuntu servers are deployed and available in under 2 minutes.